 In 1997 - at the age of 39 - Lieberman came out of retirement and was drafted by the Phoenix Mercury during the inaugural season of the Women's National Basketball Association (WNBA).
 She became the oldest player to ever play in the league.
-On July 24, 2008, Lieberman broke her own record, when she returned to the WNBA for one game with the Detroit Shock at the age of 50.
+On July 24, 2008, Lieberman broke her own record when she returned to the WNBA for one game with the Detroit Shock at the age of 50.

-During her professional career, "Lady Magic" received several awards including an induction into the prestigious Naismith Memorial Basketball Hall of Fame in 1996.
+During her professional career, "Lady Magic" received several awards, including an induction into the prestigious Naismith Memorial Basketball Hall of Fame in 1996.
 In 1999, she was inducted into the Women's Basketball Hall of Fame.
 In addition, Lieberman was the first woman to be inducted into the New York City Basketball Hall of Fame, as well as the Virginia Sports Hall of Fame and the Hampton Roads Hall of Fame.

-After retiring as a player in the Women's National Basketball League (WNBA), Nancy Lieberman was named general manager and head coach of the WNBA's Detroit Shock in 1998.
+After retiring as a player in the Women's National Basketball Association (WNBA), Nancy Lieberman was named general manager and head coach of the WNBA's Detroit Shock in 1998.
 She helmed the team to the highest winning percentage of any expansion team in professional sports and was runner-up for Coach of the Year.

 On November 5, 2009, Basketball Hall of Famer Nancy Lieberman added a new piece of history to her already illustrious career.
-She was appointed as the first female head coach in the National Basketball Association (NBA), taking the leadership role as head coach for the Dallas Mavericks' NBA D-League Team, Texas Legends.
+She was appointed as the first female head coach in the National Basketball Association (NBA), taking the leadership role as head coach for the Dallas Mavericks' NBA D-League Team, the Texas Legends.
 She led the team to the playoffs in their first season as an expansion team.

 Nancy Lieberman's career progressed into national commentating, motivational speaking and philanthropic endeavors.

 Lieberman has been a contributor for the Dallas Morning News, The New York Times and USA Today.
-She is also an accomplished author, having penned an autobiography entitled "Lady Magic," two editions of "Basketball for Women" and most recently, the "Playbook for Success."
+She is also an accomplished author, having penned an autobiography entitled "Lady Magic," two editions of "Basketball for Women" and, most recently, the "Playbook for Success."
 In her latest book, she brings her leadership and coaching insights into the boardroom to help teach the many parallels between being successful on the court and in business.

 In addition, Lieberman has created several instructional and advice-driven videos for aspiring basketball players.

 Throughout her career, Lieberman's progress as a successful athlete and leader was based on her boldness and ability to take positive action.
 She is an influential communicator and has a passion for educating athletes and business leaders to improve efficiency and attain peak performance.
-Lieberman's in-depth industry experience is unparalleled, and it is for that reason that she was recognized as a prolific motivational speaker for Fortune 500 companies.
+Lieberman's in-depth industry experience is unparalleled, and it is for that reason that she is recognized as a prolific motivational speaker for Fortune 500 companies.

-Today, Lieberman travels around the country speaking to private and public corporations, non-profit organizations and basketball camps.
+Lieberman travels around the country speaking to private and public corporations, non-profit organizations and basketball camps.
 Her speaking engagements cover a myriad of topics such as business and sports, image and self-esteem, teamwork and winning, and working and parenting.

 During her career, Lieberman achieved monumental success, and her legacy has forever impacted the sport.
 It is only fitting that awards are given in her honor, such as the Nancy Lieberman Award, which is given to the most outstanding female point guard in NCAA Division I Basketball, and it has adorned the likes of Sue Bird, Diana Taurasi, Temeka Johnson, Ivory Latta, and Lindsey Harding.

-During the summer, she hosts and coaches basketball clinics and camps for girls and boys in Dallas, Detroit and Phoenix.
-She hopes that-through positive guidance and helpful instruction-she can propel the next generation of student athletes to success on and off the court.
+During the summer, Nancy hosts and coaches basketball clinics and camps for girls and boys in Dallas.
+She hopes that through positive guidance and helpful instruction, she can propel the next generation of student athletes to success on and off the court.